Swastika: Modern adoptions

 A ugunskrusts ('fire cross') is used by the Baltic neopagan religions Dievturība in Latvia and Romuva in Lithuania.

 In the early 1990s, the former dissident and one of the founders of Russian neo-paganism Alexey Dobrovolsky first gave the name "kolovrat" (коловрат, literally 'spinning wheel') to a four-beam swastika, identical to the Nazi symbol, and later transferred this name to an eight-beam rectangular swastika.
-The eight-beam swastika dates back all the way to Ancient Greece with some ceramics containing the eight-beamed symbol.
-A necklace found in Ukraine via metal detection is estimated to date back to the 11th century and also contained the kolovrat symbol, providing some solid evidence of its presence among the Slavic people at the time.
+The eight-beam swastika dates back all the way to Ancient Greece, with some ceramics containing the eight-beamed symbol.
+A necklace found in Ukraine via metal detection is estimated to date back to the 11th century and also contained the symbol, providing some solid evidence of its presence among the Slavic people at the time.
 A six-beamed variant is located in the tower of the Vang Church in Karpacz, Poland.
 According to the historian and religious scholar Roman Shizhensky, Dobrovolsky took the idea of the swastika from the work "The Chronicle of Oera Linda" by the Nazi ideologist Herman Wirth, the first head of the Ahnenerbe.

-Dobrovolsky introduced the eight-beam "kolovrat" as a symbol of "resurgent paganism."
-He considered this version of the Kolovrat a pagan sign of the sun and, in 1996, declared it a symbol of the uncompromising "national liberation struggle" against the "Zhyd yoke".
-According to Dobrovolsky, the meaning of the "kolovrat" completely coincides with the meaning of the Nazi swastika.
+Dobrovolsky introduced the eight-beam as a symbol of "resurgent paganism."
+He considered this version of the a pagan sign of the sun and, in 1996, declared it a symbol of the uncompromising "national liberation struggle" against the "Zhyd yoke".
+According to Dobrovolsky, the meaning of the completely coincides with the meaning of the Nazi swastika.

-The kolovrat is the most commonly used religious symbol within neopagan Slavic Native Faith (a.k.a.
+The is the most commonly used religious symbol within neopagan Slavic Native Faith (a.k.a.
 Rodnovery).

 In 2005, authorities in Tajikistan called for the widespread adoption of the swastika as a national symbol.
 President Emomali Rahmonov declared the swastika an Aryan symbol, and 2006 "the year of Aryan culture", which would be a time to "study and popularise Aryan contributions to the history of the world civilisation, raise a new generation (of Tajiks) with the spirit of national self-determination, and develop deeper ties with other ethnicities and cultures".